 Reproduction and Pregnancy

-When a pregnant marsupial is expecting a young one, she starts preparing for birth by preening the pouch.
+When a pregnant marsupial expects a young one, she prepares for birth by preening the pouch.
 She does so to make way for the incoming embryo.
-The cleaning involves typically licking off pee as well as droppings from the prior baby.
+The cleaning involves licking off pee and droppings from the prior baby.

-The reproductive systems of this group of mammals are quite complex.
+The reproductive systems of this group of mammals are pretty complex.
 They have a double reproductive tract.
-The female marsupials possess two uteruses.
+Female marsupials possess two uteruses.
 Each of the uteri has its lateral vagina, and they both join up to form a birth canal that is centrally located.

-In some species, males have a two-headed penis that is located behind the scrotum.
+In some species, males have a two-headed penis behind the scrotum.

-A monotreme refers to a group of unique mammals that don’t give birth to young ones, but they instead lay eggs.
+A monotreme refers to a group of unique mammals that don’t give birth to young ones but instead lay eggs.
 The monotremes have only five species of animals.

 These include the duck-billed platypus and four species of spiny anteaters or echidna.
 Both animals are native to the islands of Australia and New Guinea, with none in North America.

 Aside from the fact that they lay eggs, monotremes are more or less similar to other mammals.
 They produce milk to feed their newborns.
-Unlike the other mammals that have nipples, monotremes have mammary gland openings in their skin.
+Unlike other mammals with nipples, monotremes have mammary gland openings in their skin.

 The openings secrete a fluid that accumulates in the mother’s abdomen—the young feed on the milk from here by lapping it up.